Tilbury Riverside railway station

 Tilbury Riverside railway station is a closed railway station located in the town of Tilbury in the borough and unitary authority of Thurrock in Essex, England, south of a triangular junction on the railway between Tilbury Town and East Tilbury.
 The station was 22 mi 46 chain down the line from London Fenchurch Street station via Rainham.

+The article also covers the area enclosed within the triangular junction north of the station.